MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 #### Combination

 If polling is still unacceptable for your application, you could use a combination of the methods above and have one large stream just to keep track of how many events each user has.
 So when a new event comes in, you can `XADD` to both the account specific stream and the large, cross-account, stream just recording the account ID.
 This would allow you to create an in-memory lookup that could notify the socket processes that there are new events to read.
 This way you only need one process polling the large stream in Redis and the other processes just wait for the polling processes to tell them there is something new to call `XREAD`.
 This solution is much more complicated than just the simple polling method but it would reduce your commands per second substantially.
+I may discuss this solution in a future blog post!

 > If anyone knows of a better solution or would just like to chat about these tradeoffs, please feel free to [email me](/about).